Frequently Asked Questions About the Study:

-Q: How does the University of Newcastle study differ from earlieron meat and dairy products?
+Q: How does this University of Newcastle study differ from earlieron milk and dairy products?

 Both earlier studies reported no significant differences in the nutritional composition of organic versus non-organic meat and dairy products.
 There are two major reasons why the results of the University of Newcastle study differ so dramatically.

-First, the University of Newcastle team based itson 67 studies that met a series of strict, quality-based inclusion criteria.
-The earlier Dangour et al (2009) study was based on only 11 studies focused on meat products (all of which were also included in he Newcastle study), while the Smith-Spangler et al (2012) identified less than two-dozen studies.
-But since these earlier studies, several high-quality studies have been conducted and published.
+First, the University of Newcastle team based its dairy producton 170 studies that met a series of strict, quality-based inclusion criteria.
+The earlier Dangour et al (2009) study was based on only 12 studies focused on dairy products (all of which were also included in he Newcastle study), while the Smith-Spangler et al (2012) team identified 37 studies.
+Fortunately, several high-quality studies on the impacts of dairy farm management systems on milk nutritional quality have been conducted and published since 2012.

 As a result, the University of Newcastle team had a much larger and higher-quality science base to draw upon in conducting its.
 If either the Dangour or Smith-Spangler led team had access to the larger and more robust list of studies accessible to the Newcastle team, it is likely their results would have been similar to those reported by the Newcastle team, despite modest differences in inclusion criteria and methods.

 Second, because of the smaller number of studies available to the Dangour and Smith-Spangler-led teams, they chose to combine results for meat and dairy into one product group.
-This methodological step made it possible for them to include an ample number of comparisons for meat and dairy products to conduct, but also had the effect of muddying the results, because of differences in how the nutritional composition of milk, in contrast to meat, varies as a result of organic versus conventional management.
+This methodological step made it possible for them to include an ample number of comparisons for, but also had the effect of muddying the results, because of differences in how the nutritional composition of milk, in contrast to meat, varies as a result of organic versus conventional management.

-Q: What important new insights have been gained on the impacts of organic meat production?
+Q: What important new insights have been gained on the impacts of organic milk production?

-- Livestock production methods affect meat nutritional quality.
+- Livestock production methods affect milk nutritional quality.

-Organic production standards require that livestock have access to the outdoors and pasture.
-Organic farmers worldwide feed much less corn and grain concentrates than conventional farmers, and rely more heavily on grazing and other forage-based feeds.
+Organic production standards require that dairy cows have access to the outdoors and pasture.
+Organic farmers worldwide feed lactating cows much less corn and grain concentrates than conventional farmers, and rely more heavily on grazing and other forage-based feeds.

-- Organic meat contains higher concentrations of health-promoting fats, and generally lower levels of fats that promote heart disease and inflammation.
+- Organic milk and dairy products contain higher concentrations of health-promoting fats, and generally lower levels of fats that promote heart disease and inflammation.

-The differences are most significant with the poly-unsaturated group of.
-Organic meat products have much more desirable levels of omega-3 , and less of two saturated that promote heart disease (myristic and palmitic acids).
+The differences are most significant within the poly-unsaturated group of.
+Organic dairy products contain much more desirable levels of total and specific omega-3 , long-chain PUFAs, and conjugated linoleic acid (CLA).

-- Consumption of organic meat products can improve overall diet quality, and reduce the risk of several diet-driven, chronic health problems.
+- Consumption of organic milk and dairy products can improve overall diet quality, and reduce the risk of several diet-driven, chronic health problems.

-A: What animals eat determines how nutritious animals products are for us.
-Livestock on organic farms worldwide consume much more grass and legume-based forage feeds, and much less corn, soybean, and other grain-based concentrates.
+A: What lactating dairy cows eat determines how nutritious their milk is for us.
+Cows on organic farms consume, on average, much more grass and legume-based forage feeds, and much less corn, soybean, and other grain-based concentrates.